amlan-roy/resume-craft/docs/development/experiments.md

 Fetch and activate the configs somewhere before guarding the changes under these experiments.
 We are fetching these configs at the root level using a RootWrapper component.

+First add an entry for the experiment key in EXPERIMENTS in the `src\lib\utils\firebase\constants\experiments.ts` file.

 Eg

 ```